-5.1 BEFORE USING YOUR NEW OVEN
+5.1 BEFORE USING THE OVEN

-- Clean the metal parts with hot soapy water and rinse thoroughly. - With cooking cavity empty, heat the oven for about 30 minutes at a temperature of 350°F to "burn it in". - Never wash the cooking chamber with acids, abrasives, or aggressive detergents. - The oven should never be cleaned with direct water from a hose.
-Never use anything more powerful than a spritz bottle to clean your oven, to avoid damaging the electrical components and voiding your warranty.
+- Clean the metal parts with hot soapy water and rinse thoroughly. - With the cooking cavity empty, heat the oven for about 30 minutes at a temperature of 350°F to "burn it in". - Never wash the cooking chamber with acids, abrasives, or aggressive detergents.